Torathion/timsort2/README.md

 </p>
 </p>

 This is a fork of [timsort](https://www.npmjs.com/package/timsort), a package that has been last updated 9 years ago (24th July 2016).
-During this time, JavaScript developed tremendously, offering new ways to be faster and write less code, while its ecosystem has set up new requirements for modern JS development. `timsort2` tries to add all of those new things into this package, because `timsort` is [STILL FASTER](#benchmarks) than `array.sort`, even though `array.sort` got some performance improvements.
+During this time, JavaScript developed tremendously, offering new ways to be faster and write less code, while its ecosystem has set up new requirements for modern JS development. `timsort2` tries to add all of those new things into this package, because `timsort` still acts as an extremely fast sub-range sorting algorithm.

 Additionally, `timsort` optimized the original code and now comes with:

 - 33% reduced bundle size (5.2KB -> 3.9KB)
-- 5% - 50% faster sorting
+- 10% - 60% faster sorting
 - Less overhead (less function calls / object creations / variables)
 - ESM and CJS build
 - TypeScript support